anup-cloudguru/foundational-linux-training-projects/03-linux-fundamentals/03-file-permissions-numeric-mode.md

 ### 🔢 Numerical Representation of Permissions

-Each permission type is represented by a specific numerical value:
+Each permission type is represented by a specific numerical value.
+These values are **added together** to create the numeric mode for each user (owner), group, and others.

 | **Permission Type**             | **Numerical Value** | **Symbol** |
 |----------------------------------|---------------------|------------|